gessnerfl/terraform-provider-instana/docs/data-sources/instana_alerting_channel_office_365.md

 ## Argument Reference

-* `name` - Required - the name of the alerting channel
+* `name` - Required - the name of the alerting channel.
+This is an exact string match and not a regex.
+Therefore it is case-sensitive.

 ## Attribute Reference